SengitU/ugurcan.sengit/content/posts/practice-test-framework-47.md

 module.exports = reporter;
 ```

 This approach helped me to inject my mock function as output device and increased testability.
 I've added a runner module to operate executing and reporting process, a collector to collect tests provided by user, and a file loader to discover test files.
-Even though they didn't integrate magically, after dealing with some little issues, I have my test framework up and running.
+Even though they didn't integrate magically, after dealing with some little issues, I had my test framework up and running.